 - 6 points

-- Typically this unit is assessed in the following ways: (1) interim folio assessment and (2) final folio.
+Indicative assessments in this unit are as follows: (1) interim folio and (2) final folio.
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the final folio component.

 Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.

 - Christina Nicholson

 - Unit rules